tanxuanle/dse-grp7-hdb/README.md

 ## How can you access our RShiny Application?
 **1. Download the data files**
-* Visit our Google Drive to access all data files required for our application. https://drive.google.com/drive/folders/1rVIPNjGgv1XRqYiTPv0tMLv75ieVhhzr?usp=sharing
+* Visit our Google Drive to access the app.R file and all other data files required for our application. https://drive.google.com/drive/folders/1rVIPNjGgv1XRqYiTPv0tMLv75ieVhhzr?usp=sharing

 **2. Save all downloaded files in the same directory.**